An Exclusive Look At Minnesota's First 5-Star Hotel

 “You don’t have to come with a million dollars to enjoy the room and the suite on the top floor, you can come get a drink, you can get that five-star hospitality,” he said.

-It’s a point Riedel echoes.READ MORE: Target CEO Blames 'Unexpectedly High Costs' For Poor First Quarter Profit
+It’s a point Riedel echoes.READ MORE: Large Tech Conference, VeeCon, Underway In Minneapolis

 “I recognize this, that our brand sometimes is a little intimidating.
 But the more you get to know us, you will see that we’re actually fun people.
 We don’t take ourselves too seriously,” Riedel said.
 “We live by the golden rule, we want to treat others the way we want to be treated.
 And that really goes through everything we do, from how we hire people, how we train people, how we welcome our customer.”